-I also have over 70 publications of fiction pieces in magazines and anthologies—among them, Electric Literature’s Recommended Reading, The Best Australian Stories series, Asia Literary Review, PRISM international, Review of Australian Fiction, The Best of The Lifted Brow, The New Quarterly, and many others.
+I also have almost 80 publications of fiction pieces in magazines and anthologies—among them, Electric Literature’s Recommended Reading, The Best Australian Stories series, Asia Literary Review, PRISM international, Review of Australian Fiction, The Best of The Lifted Brow, The New Quarterly, and many others.

 I also have many publications of individual fiction pieces in journals and anthologies.
 My fiction has been published in Australia, Canada, USA, Singapore, Italy, Sweden, Japan, Malaysia and France.

 See a more extensive list of my publications or view some fiction publication highlights below: